 Actually, main() can be defined in an implementation-defined way.
 Therefore, it's not necessarily illegal to define main as

-int main(int argc)
+int main(int argc)or

 int main(int argc, char **argv, char **env)